Information for Students

 In-Lab Kid RA

-• - Can expect to be working closely with families and parents
+- - Can expect to be working closely with school and daycare administrative staff

-• - For a more complete list of Expectations and Responsibilities for In-Lab Kid RAs, you can read our formal document here.
+- - For a more complete list of Expectations and Responsibilities for Daycare RAs, you can read our formal document here.

 Daycare RA

-• - Can expect to be working closely with school and daycare administrative staff
+- - Can expect to be working independently with university students

-• - For a more complete list of Expectations and Responsibilities for Daycare RAs, you can read our formal document here.
+- - For a more complete list of Expectations and Responsibilities for Adult/HSP RAs, you can read our formal document here.

 In-lab Adult/HSP RA

-• - For a more complete list of Expectations and Responsibilities for Adult/HSP RAs, you can read our formal document here.
+- - For a more complete list of Expectations and Responsibilities for Coding RAs, you can read our formal document here.

 Coding RA